 Category Number of

 Completions 2

 Under Construction 0

-Planning approvals 15
+Planning approvals 25

-Total Commitments 17
+Total Commitments 27

-- 6.5 Since April 2018 a small number of planning approvals have been given and Brampton Abbotts is now in a position of potential oversupply when future housing growth is considered against the Core Strategy minimum target.
+- 6.5 At April 2019 Brampton Abbotts is in a position of over-supply when future housing growth is considered against the Core Strategy minimum target.
+Since April 2019 further planning approvals have been granted, including permission for 10 houses in Church Road.
 Given that seven separate areas of dispersed existing built form go to make up the Settlement Boundary it is considered that there may be scope for further, limited infill within these areas should additional growth be needed within the Neighbourhood Development Plan area. - 6.6 Brampton Abbotts settlement lies within the Wye Valley AONB.
 In such areas, national planning policy indicates that development should be restricted (NPPF para.
 11, footnote 6; and para.
 172).
 NPPF indicates that objectively assessed needs (the RHMA growth target) may not necessarily be met because other policies on the NPPF, such as AONB policy, indicate development should be restricted.
 The NPPF places great weight on conserving and enhancing landscape and scenic beauty in the AONB.
-To provide some degree of flexibility to go towards meeting the RHMA minimum target and to meeting national planning policy aims of supporting housing growth, Policy BAF1 allows for development outside the defined Settlement Boundary in very limited circumstances.
-Such development will be managed so that it conserves the linear, road side dispersed settlement pattern of Brampton Abbotts - the key features identified in the form and layout of the settlement.
-Such development would be individual or small, roadside developments of houses that conserve this linearity so that such development does not lead to any significant reduction in the gap between the seven dispersed areas of the settlement.